-In this article, I’ll explain you why dogs need to be protected from the sun, and how to do it.
-There are plenty types of dog sunscreens ranging from lotions, sprays and even organic baby sunscreens; so I want to shed some light on what’s good and what’s somewhat useless.
+In this article, I’ll explain to you why dogs need to be protected from the sun, and how to do it.
+There are plenty of types of dog sunscreens ranging from lotions, sprays, and even organic baby sunscreens; so I want to shed some light on what’s good and what’s somewhat useless.

 Let’s get the party started!

-Do Dogs Really Need a Protection from the Sun?
+Do Dogs Really Need Protection From the Sun?

 First and foremost, let’s get the basic principles right: the sun emits ultraviolet rays (UV) which when they reach animal and human skin, start burning the outer layers of the skin.
 This is what a sunburn is.
-And tanning is humans’ way of building a protection (ie. darker color allows less UV rays in.)
+And tanning is humans’ way of building protection (i.e. darker color allows fewer UV rays in).

 Some of these UV rays, the UVA, represent a high risk of sunburn in dogs even with clouds or overcast.
-Bottom line, sun protection for your dog shouldn’t just be done during the hottest days of summer, but anytime the sun is giving that feeling of penetrating warmth.
+The bottom line, sun protection for your dog shouldn’t just be done during the hottest days of summer, but anytime the sun is giving that feeling of penetrating warmth.

 For a long time, dog sunscreens and sunblocks were not a priority for dog owners.
 We’ve focused a lot on our own skins and let down our four-legged friends.
-However, advance research on pet skin types and dog coats have led manufacturers to come up with high-quality sunscreens for dogs that are safe.
+However, advanced research on pet skin types and dog coats has led manufacturers to come up with high-quality sunscreens for dogs that are safe.